What We Fund

 - Direct mail campaigns

-Health–The Fund supports improved access to quality health services and health education for those living in underserved areas and those who are unable to pay the full cost of medical care and medicine.
-View current health grants.
+Health – The Fund supports improved access to quality health services and health education for those living in under-resourced areas and those who are unable to pay the full cost of medical care and medicine.

-Education–The Fund supports programs that improve access to education (especially in medical and paramedical fields) as well as programs that serve economically disadvantaged populations.
-View current education grants.
+Education – The Fund supports programs that improve access to education as well as programs that serve economically disadvantaged populations.

-Social Services–The Fund supports programs that improve the lives of women, children and low-income families.
-View current social services grants.
+Social Services – The Fund supports programs that improve the lives of women, children, and low-income families.